Josh Harris (businessman): Sports ownership

 Harris began contemplating investing in sports after meeting senior Blackstone executive David Blitzer while working in London in 2008.
 Those talks led to the pair forming an investment group that, in October 2011, acquired the Philadelphia 76ers of the National Basketball Association (NBA) from Comcast Spectacor for million.
 Harris presided over an era in 76ers history known as "The Process", in which the team tanked for improved NBA draft lottery odds.
-The Process was unpopular with other team owners and league executives, who lobbied NBA commissioner Adam Silver to step in due to the 76ers' poor performance affecting leaguewide revenue sharing.
-Harris would eventually agree to a suggestion by Silver to hire former Phoenix Suns owner Jerry Colangelo as team chairman in December 2015, with Hinkie stepping down in April 2016.
+The Process was unpopular with other team owners and league executives, who lobbied NBA commissioner Adam Silver to step in due to the 76ers' poor performance affecting league-wide revenue sharing.
+Harris would eventually agree to a suggestion by Silver to hire former Phoenix Suns owner Jerry Colangelo as team chairman in December 2015, with general manager Sam Hinkie, credited with spearheading "The Process", stepping down in April 2016.
 Joel Embiid, the 2022–23 NBA Most Valuable Player, was among the players taken during the era.
-The 76ers were valued at billion in 2024.
+The 76ers were valued at $6.1 billion in 2026.

 In August 2013, Harris and Blitzer acquired the New Jersey Devils of the National Hockey League (NHL) from Jeff Vanderbeek for million.
 The deal included operating rights to their home venue, the Prudential Center.
-The Devils were valued at billion in 2024, with the Prudential Center ranked among the highest-grossing arenas globally.
+The Devils were valued at $2.4 billion in 2025, with the Prudential Center ranked among the highest-grossing arenas globally.
 He purchased an 18% stake in the English football club Crystal Palace in December 2015, which is operated as a general partnership consisting of himself, Blitzer, John Textor, and club chairman Steve Parish.
 In September 2016, Harris and Blitzer acquired the esports organizations Dignitas and Apex Gaming through the 76ers and merged them under the Dignitas brand.